 COVID-19 Information and Safety Guidance

-The Graduate Center recommends following all public health guidance and recommended practices, including staying up to date on vaccinations, staying home when ill, and taking other precautions such as washing hands thoroughly, or wearing a mask.
-This page contains COVID-19 information that all members of the Graduate Center community need to be familiar with during the 2022-23 Academic Year.
+The Graduate Center recommends following all public health guidance and CDC recommended practices which include staying up to date on vaccinations, staying home when ill, and taking other precautions such as washing hands thoroughly, or wearing a mask when possible.
+This page contains COVID-19 information that all members of the Graduate Center community need to be familiar with during the 2022- 23 Academic Year and has been updated to reflect CUNY’s revised guidance for the 2023 spring term.

 The Graduate Center’s COVID-19 Information and Safety Guidance follows CUNY’s COVID-19 policies.
-Each CUNY college is required to provide campus-specific guidance, if you have an affiliation with another CUNY college, please visit that campus’ COVID-19 page.
+Each CUNY college is required to provide campus-specific guidance, so please follow your home campus’ COVID-19 policies.
 If you are teaching, researching or working at the Advanced Science and Research Center, please review the ASRC COVID-19 Public Health and Safety Policies.

-CUNY mandates that all students taking in-person and hybrid classes be fulling vaccinated and proof of up-to-date vaccination in CUNYfirst.
-Maintaining up-to-date vaccination status is the most important thing you can do to protect yourself and keep CUNY safe.
+CUNY mandates that all students taking in-person and hybrid classes must be fully vaccinated and submit proof of vaccination in CUNYfirst.
+Maintaining up- to-date vaccination status is the most important thing you can do to protect yourself and keep our community safe.

 Contacts and Links